wendellnd/lively-wallpaper-time-of-day/README.md

-# A dynamic background using [Lively Wallpaper](https://rocksdanister.github.io/lively/)
+# A dynamic desktop wallpaper using [Lively Wallpaper](https://rocksdanister.github.io/lively/)
 ### Arts by [@ladinkk](https://twitter.com/ladinkk/status/1605030232515190784)

 The background will change depending on the **time of day**